espressif/esp-idf/docs/en/api-reference/network/esp_netif.rst

 ESP-NETIF Developer's Manual
 ============================

-In some cases, user applications might need to customize ESP-NETIF, register custom drivers or even custom TCP/IP stacks.
-If so, please consult the programming guide: :doc:`/api-reference/network/esp_netif_driver`.
+In some cases, user applications might need to customize ESP-NETIF, register custom drivers or even use a custom TCP/IP stack.
+If so, please consult the :doc:`/api-reference/network/esp_netif_driver`.